foundations of computational agents

 Assuming that all arrows represent true dependency (the conditional probabilities do not imply more independencies than the graph):

-Consider a path p between two nodes in a directed acyclic graph, where the path can follow arcs in either direction.
+Consider a path between two nodes in a directed acyclic graph, where the path can follow arcs in either direction.
 Recall that a path is a sequence of nodes where adjacent nodes in the sequence are connected by an arc.
-A set of nodes Z blocks path p if and only if
+A set of nodes blocks path if and only if

-• X and Y are not d-separated by {} because the top path is not blocked.
+and are not d-separated by because the top path is not blocked.

 These independencies can be determined just from the graphical structure without considering the conditional distributions.